stephenslab/gtexresults/README.md

 check that Docker is working correctly, again following the steps given on the Docker website.

-2. Run `sudo usermod -aG docker $USER`

-3. Log out your current computer session and log back in.
-No need to reboot the computer.

-### Configure your environment
+2. Configure your shell environment.

 Put this line in your `~/.bash_profile` (or `~/.bashrc` for Linux)